spokestack/react-native-spokestack/README.md

    * Only required for wakeword
    * Most options are advanced aside from
    * filter, encode, and decode for specifying config files.
+   *
+   * Keyword and wakeword should not be used together.
+   * Specify one or the other.
    */
   wakeword?: WakewordConfig
+  /**
+   * Only required for the keyword recognizer
+   * Most options are advanced aside from
+   * filter, encode, decode, metadata, and classes.
+   *
+   * Keyword and wakeword should not be used together.
+   * Specify one or the other.
+   */
+  keyword?: KeywordConfig
 }
 ```